emilk/loguru/README.md

 	* About 25%-75% faster than GLOG on my MacBook Pro (Clang).
 	* About the same as GLOG on my Linux Disktop (GCC).
 * Drop-in replacement for most of GLOG (except for setup code).
-* Chose between using printf-style formatting or streams.
+* Choose between using printf-style formatting or streams.
 * Compile-time checked printf-formating (on supported compilers).
 * Assertion failures are marked with `noreturn` for the benefit of the static analyzer and optimizer.
 * All logging also written to stderr.